TatuArvela/magic/README.md

 ## Installation

+Magic is intended for systems using Bash or Zsh, including macOS and common Linux distributions.
+Windows is not supported.

 Magic is still in development and has not yet been officially released.
 After the release, there will be a proper way to install it.